nileshzarkar/quarkus-microservice/README.md

 quarkus.container-image.name=currency
 quarkus.container-image.tag=1.0.0

+# Set Quarkus to expose port 8081 or what port you want to expose in the Dockerfile
+quarkus.container-image.expose=true
+quarkus.container-image.ports=8081 ??

 Once you have added the extension and configured the properties, you can build the Quarkus application and the Docker image using the following Maven command:
 ./mvnw clean package
 or